 3. Sovereign’s Capital

-Sovereign’s Capital provides private capital to companies that are guided by a strong set of values.
-They partner with entrepreneurs who are building businesses that generate both market-leading returns and a positive impact.
+Sovereign’s Capital provides private capital to companies that are guided by strong values.
+They focus on partnering with founders who prioritize purpose alongside profit.

 - Investment stages: Seed, Early Stage Venture